emirhanai/Emotion-Prediction-with-Quantum5-Neural-Network-AI-Machine-Learning/README.md

 Emirhan BULUT

-Senior Artificial Intelligence Engineer and Inventor
+Head of AI and AI Inventor

 ###**The coding language used:**